AshNewar/Spotify5/README.md

 # Musi5
 A personalized music player integrated with API which gives you song recommendations based on prior song history and questionnaire for new users, made by Hall 5.
+It Uses the Shazam API to abstract The Songs.

 ### How to use
 Answer few questions about your taste in music and get recommended songs to your taste.